 Average Weather at Santorini Airport Greece

-At Santorini Airport, the temperature typically varies from 49°F to 85°F over the course of the year, and is rarely below 42°F or above 91°F.
+At Santorini Airport, the summers are warm, humid, arid, and clear; the winters are long, cool, and mostly clear; and it is windy year round.
+Over the course of the year, the temperature typically varies from 49°F to 85°F and is rarely below 42°F or above 91°F.

 Average High and Low Temperature